sunsetkookaburra/dinocord/README.md

 ![DinoCord](banner.png)

 ## WARNING!
-This is by no means ready, do not use it at all.
-You probably will rate limit yourself.
+This is by no means ready, do not use it at all in production.
+Any functions or properties are likely to change.

+The events system does not work yet, currently the library is only REST.
+I did get a prototype Websocket connection working, so it won't be long until you can listen for messages.

+The current documentation can be found below, and to some extent the library works! (or at least should by my testing).

+Spelling for library functions is in UK/AU English, hence the appearance of "colour" and not "color".

 ## About
 A Discord API Library for Deno

-## Example
+## Creating your first bot.
 ```js
 import { createClient } from 'https://deno.land/x/dinocord/mod.ts';